bishoprook/Cadd9/API.md

 ##### Summary

-Produces a high-entropy hash code such that two value-equivalent Notes are guaranteed to produce the same result.
+Produces a high-entropy hash code such that two value-equivalent Pitches are guaranteed to produce the same result.

 ##### Parameters